Probiotics to Prevent and Treat

 Where do you get probiotics?

-- Supplements are an easy way to add probiotics to your routine.
+- Supplements like jetson probiotics are an easy way to add probiotics to your routine.
 However, make sure you pick a highly rated brand.
 Many probiotics have been found to contain far lower number of the little critters than listed on the label.
 Probiotics are tested before they are jarred or put into pills, and many die after being packaged,

 - Fermented veggies like sauerkraut or kimchi are full of naturally occurring live bacteria.